 We also research the possible side effects of elliptical machines and find that their benefits are far bigger than the side effects; moreover, the side effects of ellipticals are different for different age groups.

 Your purchase of either a rowing machine or an elliptical machine should be preceded by careful consideration of the pros and cons of each, as detailed in the infographics below.

-Furthermore, included here is a complete infographic overview of this comparison of rowing vs. elliptical machines for your careful consideration.
+Furthermore, included here is a complete infographic overview of this comparison of elliptical vs rowing machine for your careful consideration.

 |Rowing Machine||⦁ Effective for muscle and cardio training||⦁ Effective usage preceded by technical learning|

 |⦁Lower and upper body workout||⦁ Limited workout duration owing to strain on the arms|